Skip to content

 Selectors and rotation: the real DKIM craft

 A distinct selector per sending source.
-If you send through Google Workspace and a marketing platform and your own transactional server, give each one its own selector with its own key pair.
-The payoff is huge: the day a provider is compromised, or you leave them, you revoke only that selector (by removing its p=) without touching the others.
-Your remaining streams keep signing and passing without interruption.
+Where mail leaves through Google Workspace and a marketing platform and an in-house transactional server, each one gets its own selector with its own key pair.
+The payoff is huge: the day a provider is compromised, or the contract ends, only that selector is revoked (by removing its p=), without touching the others.
+The remaining streams keep signing and passing without interruption.

 Regular rotation.
 A DKIM key isn't forever: the longer it lives, the greater the risk it leaks.
 Best practice is to rotate it periodically, and the selector makes the operation painless:

-- Generate a new key pair and publish the new public key under a new selector (e.g.
+1. Generating a new key pair and publishing the new public key under a new selector (e.g. s2), leaving the old one (s1) in place.

-s2), leaving the old one (s1) in place. - Switch your sending server to sign with the new key (
+2. Switching the sending server over to sign with the new key (s2).

-s2). - Wait until all mail signed with the old key has been delivered (a few days of margin).
+3. Waiting until all mail signed with the old key has been delivered (a few days of margin).

 Key size: 1024 vs 2048 bits